WRCA

-WRCA (1330 kHz) is a commercial AM radio station licensed to Watertown, Massachusetts, and serving the Greater Boston media market.
-The license is held by the Beasley Media Group, LLC, part of the Beasley Broadcast Group, Inc. WRCA is simulcast with WNBP 1450 AM Newburyport and carries financial news from Bloomberg Radio with some local news, weather and traffic reports.
+WRCA (1330 kHz) is a commercial AM radio station licensed to Watertown, Massachusetts, and serving the Greater Boston area.
+The license is held by the Beasley Media Group, LLC, part of the Beasley Broadcast Group, Inc. WRCA airs the classic rock format formerly carried on sister station WBOS.

-WRCA is powered at 25,000 watts by day and 17,000 watts at night.
-It uses a directional antenna with a five-tower array off Saw Mill River Parkway in Newton, near the Charles River.
+WRCA transmits with 25,000 watts daytime, and 17,000 watts at night.
+It uses a directional antenna in order to protect other stations on 1330 AM, with a five-tower array off Saw Mill River Parkway in Newton, near the Charles River.
 WRCA's programming is also heard on FM translator W291CZ at 106.1 MHz in Boston.
-It is also broadcast on the HD2 digital subchannel of sister station 92.9 WBOS.
+It is also broadcast on the HD2 digital subchannel of WBOS.